 CrowdStrike Falcon performed exceptionally well, providing complete detection and protection coverage against all direct ransomware attacks.
 It also provided thorough insight into the full network breaches that concluded with ransomware deployments.
+Only one misclassified legitimate application prevented it from achieving a perfect score.

-There were no false positive results.
-An excellent result in an extremely challenging test.
+CrowdStrike Falcon's 99% Total Accuracy Rating is an excellent result in an extremely challenging test.